Changissnz/nu_merchant_principal/README.md

 The inversion value cannot result in greater values than the input, the agent's move's force.
-The Great-Wind could immediately apply the force from this value back into the base, thereby increasing its overall force.
+The Great-Wind could immediately apply the force from this value back into the base, to decrease the loss while increasing the gain by a wanted scale.